Reviews Contact WhatsApp Logo Viber Logo +977- 9849430866

 Cost Includes

-All local transportation as mentioned in the itinerary is included
+All essential ground transportation as mentioned in the itinerary is included

 Skilled staff provide climbing gear and personalized meals at every camp during the climb

-Mera Peak climbing guides and support staff ensure a safe and successful summit
+Expert Mera Peak climbing guide & supportive crew ensure a safe and successful summit

 Comprehensive insurance coverage ensures the safety of the Expedition crews